mistermicheels/learning-notes/data/sql/Optimistic-pessimistic-locking-SQL.md

 Could also be useful when validity of update depends on status of related object (linking items to a group, but only if the group has status “Active”), but only if checks for that are at the DB level.
 For example, items could be linked to a separate table holding IDs for active groups.

-### Transaction isolation levels
+### Higher transaction isolation levels

+(higher than Read Committed)

 See [Transaction isolation levels](Transaction-isolation-levels.md)

-For this to work, everything you do as part of an operation needs to happens inside the same database transaction (as is the case with pessimistic locking).
-Additionally, when relying on transaction isolation levels, you lose some control over what exactly is locked and when.
-This increases the likelihood of deadlocks if database-level locking is used.
+- Lack of flexibility: For this to work, everything you do as part of an operation needs to happens inside the same database transaction (like pessimistic locking)
+- Lose control over what exactly is locked and when
+  - Increases likelihood of deadlocks if database uses locking to implement transaction isolation

-Also note that the behavior of more restrictive transaction isolation levels varies widely between database vendors and sometimes even between different versions of the same database.
-Therefore, they are probably not the best option for applications that need to support multiple databases.
+- Behavior varies widely between database vendors and sometimes even between different versions of the same database
+  - Probably not the best option for applications that need to support multiple databases

-Finally, note that these transaction levels do not solve the problem of lost updates in the example with multiple users concurrently editing the same item’s description.
+- Do not solve the problem of lost updates in the example with multiple users concurrently editing the same item’s description